-The objective of the Master's programme is to enable you to develop professional competences which qualify you to work as a practice-oriented agent of change within enterprises and organisations in Denmark and abroad.
+The objective of the Master's programme is to enable you to develop professional competences which qualify you to work strategically within Tourism enterprises and organisations in Denmark and abroad.

-Autonomy, analytical skills, critical and cross-disciplinary thinking and creative problem-solution competences are central to the Tourism Programme at Aalborg University.
-In order to obtain a fit between these competences and help you to develop these during the Master's Programme, a great variety of pedagogical forms are employed.
+Autonomy, analytical skills, critical thinking, cross-disciplinary perspectives and creative problem-solution competences are central to the Tourism Programme at Aalborg University.
+A variety of pedagogical approaches are used in order to help you develop these competences during the Master's Programme.

 Structure and content

 The Master's programme in Tourism is a research-based, full time programme, which provides you with a basis for professional work and qualifies for acceptance into a Ph.D. programme.